 Southwest Local School District kicked off a series of community outreach forums on Tuesday, January 17 called “Southwest Schools: Defining the Future.”
 A second forum was held on February 9.

-To view the presentation from that session as well as the questions that were posed by audience members, click the respective PDF attachments below.
+To view the presentations from those sessions, as well as the questions that were posed by audience members, click the respective PDF attachments below.

-To view video of the forum, please click here: http://www.southwestschools.org/apps/video/
+To view video of the forums, please click here: http://www.southwestschools.org/apps/video/

-The next forum, similar to a town hall meeting, will be held Thursday, February 9 from 7 to 8:30 pm at Harrison Elementary, 600 E. Broadway St., Harrison.
+The next forum, similar to a town hall meeting, will be held Thursday, March 30 from 7 to 8:30 pm at Harrison Junior School, 9830 West Rd., Harrison.
 The community is encouraged to attend.